• Skip to primary navigation

 • Last, store your pumpkin puree’.
 There are several ways.

-• Small Portions: Another freezing method I find helpful is to freeze the puree in ice cube trays.
+Small Portions: A freezing method I find helpful is to freeze the puree in ice cube trays.
 Pop the puree out when frozen and place in a storage container in the freezer until ready to use.
 This is convenient when making smoothies or when a smaller quantity of pumpkin is called for.
 It’s perfect for oatmeal or porridge.

 Pumpkin Puree Recipes